vercel/next.js/docs/upgrading.md

 ### Improvements to styled-jsx CSS parsing

-On top of the Rust-based compiler we've implemented a new CSS parser based on the CSS parser that was used for the styled-jsx Babel transform.
-This new parser has improved the handling of CSS and now errors when invalid CSS is used that would previously slip through and cause unexpected behavior.
+On top of the Rust-based compiler, we've implemented a new CSS parser based on the CSS parser that was used for the styled-jsx Babel transform.
+This new parser has improved handling of CSS and now errors when invalid CSS is used that would previously slip through and cause unexpected behavior.

-Because of this change, invalid CSS will throw an error during development and the `next build`.
+Because of this change, invalid CSS will throw an error during development and `next build`.
 This change only affects styled-jsx usage.

 ### `next/image` changed wrapping element